ajacksified/rusty/README.md

     > `--help` for more information on them.

-    When complete, `make install` will place several programs into `/usr/local/bin`: `rustc`, the Rust compiler, and `rustdoc`, the API-documentation tool.
-This install does not include [Cargo], Rust's package manager, which you may also want to build.
+    When complete, `make install` will place several programs into `/usr/local/bin`: `rustc`, the Rusty compiler, and `rustdoc`, the API-documentation tool.
+This install does not include [Cargo], Rusty's package manager, which you may also want to build.

 [Cargo]: https://github.com/rust-lang/cargo

 ### Building on Windows

-[MSYS2](http://msys2.github.io/) can be used to easily build Rust on Windows:
+[MSYS2](http://msys2.github.io/) can be used to easily build Rusty on Windows:

 1. Grab the latest MSYS2 installer and go through the installer.